jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 * Both...
   - have same worst-case behaviour
+  - do enforce mutual exclusion, prevent deadlocks and transitive blocking...
 * ICPP...
   - easier to implement, no monitoring of blocking relationships
   - leads to fewer context switches